aclemons/osgi-launcher/README.md

 [FELIX-3195](https://issues.apache.org/jira/browse/FELIX-3195) which has still not been submitted upstream.

-The launcher should be able to start an osgi runtime with felix or equinox.
-(Possibly knopflerfish later)
+The launcher should be able to start an osgi runtime with felix, knopflerfish, or equinox.

 ## Configuration